imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Processes/Cry and fear misguidance.md

 context: ''
 dependency: ''
 status: ''
-detail: null
 sidebar_label: Cry and fear misguidance
 ---

 * [Fear and Hope](docs/sidebar1/Objective/good%20traits/Fear%20and%20hope.md):
 	* **For the sinner:**
-		* Before committing a sin, avoid having hope of forgiveness.
-Instead, cultivate fear of punishment to prevent sin.
-Read related verses and ahadith to reflect on the unseen consequences of sins and take the necessary precautions to protect yourself.
+		* Before committing a sin, do not rely on hope for forgiveness.
+Instead, develop a fear of punishment to deter yourself from sinning.
+Reflect on relevant verses and ahadith about the unseen consequences of sins—think of the horrors of Hellfire; if someone from it appeared here, their terrifying sight alone could caus
 		* Remember the link between good and bad deeds and how each one will work against the other on the scales.
 	* **For the obedient:** Strive to find a balance between fear and hope.
 Achieve this by considering the verses from the Quran about both the obedient and the disobedient as applying to you.
 * [Remembering Death](docs/sidebar1/Objective/good%20traits/Remembering%20death.md): Be like the person who remembers God in private, leading their eyes to flow with tears, to be among those under God's shade on the Day of Qiyama.